Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Methodology

-{We have previously trained deep-learning AD models on frontend electronics of the HE detector, including the \textit{next-generation clock and control module} (ngCCM), RM and data quality monitoring (DQM)~\cite{asres2021unsupervised, asres2022long, mulugeta2022dqm,asres2024dqmtl}}.
-The HE-ngCCM AD model monitors the HE \textit{clock and control module} of the 36 RBXes, each with 28 sensors~\cite{asres2021unsupervised, asres2022long}.
-The HE-RM AD model, which adopted Ref.~\cite{asres2021unsupervised}, monitors the \textit{readout module} of the RBXes (each RBX has 4 RMs, and each RM has 113 sensors).
-The DQM-AD monitors 3D spatial data of around 7K physics acquisition channels, 48 channels per RM~\cite{mulugeta2022dqm}.
-The HCAL also comprises several electronic components, and it is often essential to investigate several systems in the pipeline to diagnose and identify root causes of system faults.
-We incorporate online temporal AD that detects anomalies on variables that are not actively monitored by the previously trained models in Refs.~\cite{asres2021unsupervised, asres2022long, mulugeta2022dqm, asres2024dqmtl}.
-Since we have already discussed the above trained AD models in our previous works~\cite{asres2021unsupervised, asres2022long, mulugeta2022dqm, asres2024dqmtl}, we will focus below on the proposed online AD and CD approaches.
+We have previously trained deep-learning AD models on frontend electronics of the HE detector, including the \textit{next-generation clock and control module} (ngCCM), RM, and \textit{data quality monitoring} (DQM)~\cite{asres2021unsupervised, asres2022long, mulugeta2022dqm,asres2024dqmtl}.
+The HCAL comprises several electronic components, and it is often essential to investigate multiple systems in the pipeline to diagnose system faults.
+We incorporate online temporal AD that detects anomalies on variables that are not actively monitored by trained models in Refs.~\cite{asres2021unsupervised, asres2022long, mulugeta2022dqm, asres2024dqmtl}.
+Since previous works in Ref.~\cite{asres2021unsupervised, asres2022long, mulugeta2022dqm, asres2024dqmtl} have already discussed the above-trained AD model, this study will focus on the proposed online AD and CD approaches.